pranaysahith/k8-reverse-proxy/Release01/README.md

 sudo docker-compose up -d
 ```

-4. Verify that every container is Up
+4. Verify that all containers are up
 ```bash
 sudo docker-compose ps
 ```

 **In case you experience any issues, try:**

-- make sure docker is running
+- Check if docker service is active
 ``` bash
 sudo systemctl status docker
 ```